Bewdley Rice Lake Real Estate

 0 baths

-Cross Streets: Oak Hills Rd/Bamsey Dr. ** Directions: Off of Oak Hills Rd.
-Discover the breathtaking views from this expansive nearly 1-acre lot, nestled on the stunning South side of Rice Lake with just a small laneway separating the property from the waterfront .This prime property boasts
+Cross Streets: Oak Hills Drive/ Bamsey Dr. ** Directions: Oakridges Drive to Oak Hills Rd leads into Bamsey Drive the land will be on the right side with a for sale sign.
+Discover the breathtaking views from this expansive nearly 1-acre lot, nestled on the stunning South side of Rice Lake with

 Shannon Wright,Re/max Rouge River Realty Ltd.